na-na-hi/renget/archive/scalyvidya.md

 Obviously, it is also up to you on what you will actually do with your avatar afterwards.

 As there are multiple third-party clients available, [Firestorm](https://www.firestormviewer.org/) is typically recommended for general use but others do at least have other niches.
-If you are doing degenerate things, it does have RLVa built-in as well, an API that allows.
+If you are doing degenerate things, it does have RLVa built-in as well, an API that allows for client-side restrictions.

 ####VR Sims (VRChat, NeosVR)
 You can pretty much just use any model properly configured for these, but generally speaking you'll likely be stuck with anthropomorphic avatars (that may or may not have digitigrade legs).
 There's plenty of decent avatars and sometimes free, lesser versions of paid stuff are also around, which do typically have better support.
 Typically, these are often sold on Gumroad, and come with .blend files, pre-setup Unity Projects for VRChat, and Substance Painter files for making your own textures.
 There's a bit more of an upfront cost and these are more complicated, but unlike SL you at least own the files and can pretty much do nearly anything you want with them.